balinju/mongo-connector/README.md

 Update Object
 -------------

-Updates the first object that matches the given query
+Updates objects that matches the given query.
+If parameter multi is set to true, all the documents matching it will be updated.
+Otherwise, only the first document matching it will be updated